 Faculty who received CELTSS funding share their research at A Day in May.
-This spring's Day in May will be held on May 13, 2015.
-Our keynote speaker will be Dr. Rosetta Marantz Cohen, Sylvia D'Lugasch Bauman Professor of American Studies and member of the Department of Education and Child Study at Smith College.
-Her presentation is titled "Teacher Prestige and the Americanization of the Profession: A Global Perspective."
+Our most recent Day in May was held on May 13, 2015.
+Our keynote speaker was Dr. Rosetta Marantz Cohen, Sylvia D'Lugasch Bauman Professor of American Studies and member of the Department of Education and Child Study at Smith College.
+Her presentation was titled "Teacher Prestige and the Americanization of the Profession: A Global Perspective."

 Last year's event was held on May 14, 2014.
 Our keynote speaker was Dr. Stephen Chew.